mocklis/mocklis.docs/source/reference/index.rst

 `Log` steps are essentially your quintessential debugging step.
 They won't do anything except write out anything that passes through them to the console (or any other TextWriter) in some detail.

 Therefore you can just add in a `.Log()` if you need to figure out what happens with a given mock.
-Note that it's best added early in a mock step chain if you want to get a faithful representation of what's being called from the code you are testing, as steps can short-circuit calls or make calls of their own down the chain.
+Note that they are best added early in a mock step chain if you want to get a faithful representation of what's being called from the code you are testing, as steps can short-circuit calls or make calls of their own down the chain.